 Pads for Girls

 Girls in South Sudan do not attend school during their menstrual cycle.
 The Pads for Girls Initiative provides girls with handmade sanitary pads so they can attend school every day, ensuring continuity of education and social participation.

-The cotton, washable, and reusable pads were made by volunteers in Rochester and taken to Ajong Primary School by Linda Werts of Newark Rotary Club in 2013.
+The cotton, washable, and reusable pads were originally made by volunteers in Rochester and taken to Ajong Primary School by Linda Werts of Newark Rotary Club in 2013.
 Each girl received two pads enclosed in plastic baggies, along with an attractive cloth pouch the girls carry to school.
-This simple pad was transformative as it ensured that girls could now receive their education on a daily basis.